 A topical study of problems of interpretation in the field of eschatology.
 Elective, fall semester, odd-numbered years.
 2 hours.

-419 Advanced Dispensationalism
+419 Advanced Dispensationalism Ryrie

-An in-depth study of areas of dispensationalism not covered in 406 Dispensationalism and Eschatology, including hermeneutical and exegetical problems, contemporary expressions of covenant theology, and relevant literature in the field.
+An in-depth study of areas of dispensationalism not covered in required courses 403 and 406, including hermeneutical and exegetical problems, contemporary expressions of covenant theology, and relevant literature in the field.

 420 Theological Systems